Bunsly/HomeHarvest/README.md

 **A:** This indicates that you have been blocked by Realtor.com for sending too many requests.
 We recommend:

 - Waiting a few seconds between requests.
-- Trying a VPN to change your IP address.
+- Trying a VPN or useing a proxy as a parameter to scrape_property() to change your IP address.

 ---